Elfael: Emergence of Norman magnates

 Due to their allegiances to the Saxon Kings, once the Normans invaded England, many Welsh princes had assisted anti-Norman revolts like that of Eadric the Wild.
 Hence, in 1080, when a revolt broke out in Northern England, the Normans pre-emptively occupied Wales, to prevent any further Welsh assistance to the Saxons.
 In turn, this led to a Welsh revolt in 1094, but by the end of the century it was successfully suppressed by a number of Norman magnates; most Welsh princes then came (individually) to an agreement with the Normans, and were restored to their lands.

 Philip de Braose had conquered the region between Wye and Severn, and although most of Ferlix was returned to Idnerth, Braose kept Buellt and a small region around New Radnor for himself.
 Braose built Castles in these lands, ensuring that any further revolt would be difficult.
 This established a Marcher Lordship, outside of either English or Welsh law.
 Phillip held the Lordship for the rest of his life, and it was inherited by his son.

 Idnerth's remaining lands were inherited by his son, Madog.
-In 1130, for unclear reasons, the Sheriff of Hereford, Pain fitzJohn, built an eponymous castle in southern Ferlix, not far from the Herefordshire border.
-In 1135, Pain's Castle was acquired by Madog; Pain was an opponent of Empress Matilda, the legitimate heir of King Henry, Henry had just died, and Pain may have been seeking an allegiance.
+In 1130, for unclear reasons, the Sheriff of Hereford, Pain fitzJohn, built the eponymous Painscastle Castle in southern Ferlix, not far from the Herefordshire border.
+In 1135, Painscastle was acquired by Madog; Pain was an opponent of Empress Matilda, the legitimate heir of King Henry, Henry had just died, and Pain may have been seeking an allegiance.